rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 **Objective**

 Within a limited time, your RX200 robotic arm must retrieve a basketball from storage, load it into your custom-designed shooting mechanism, aim at the hoop, and then launch the basketball.
+When the basketball leaves the mechanism, the point of departure should be on the opposite half plane of the hoops.
 The mechanism can either aim first and then the arm places the ball, or the arm can load the ball before aiming.

 ### Level Setup
 <a class="image-link" href="/assets/images/armlab/checkpoints/competition4.png">